KevinWorkman/HappyCoding/tutorials/javascript/_posts/2022-06-12-react-state.md

 You can combine those ideas to create a page that consists of multiple nested stateful components.

-Here's an updated version of the todo list example:
+Here's an updated version of the to-do list example:

 {% include codepen-vertical.html slug-hash="Yzexwra" height=600 autoplay=true %}

-This code defines a top-level `App` component that renders a heading and a `TaskList`.
-The `TaskList` component renders a list that contains three `Task` elements.
+This code defines a top-level `ToDoList` component that renders a heading and a list that contains three `Task` elements.
 The `Task` component takes a `label` property and tracks a `done` boolean in its state.
-Clicks the task toggles its `done` field, which is used to render `Done` or `Not done` in the DOM.
+Clicking the task toggles its `done` field, which is used to render `Done` or `Not done` in the DOM.

-Coming soon: How to create feedback loops from the top level of your React app, down to individual components, and back again!